 Using the simulations described in the previous section, we were able to compare the genomic inflation factor obtained in the discovery data against the replication data.
 Figure 4 demonstrates a strong relationship, though the correlation of the F-statistics in the discovery and the replication was small (Figure 5).
 We next asked if a simulation had at least one significant effect then what was the replication rate of that significant effect in the independent replication sample?
 We used three different significance thresholds for determining replication, 1) FDR within simulation, 2) Bonferroni within simulation and 3) Experiment-wide Bonferroni as used in H2014 (p < 0.05/501).
 While the relaxed thresholds (1) and (2) could reach replication rates as high as 15%, the experiment-wide threshold (3) required very high genomic inflation to obtain any detectable replication, and the rate when genomic inflation was very high did not surpass 2% (Figure 6).

-These simulations were designed to be as favorable as possible to generate false positive interaction terms, so it is unclear why the H2014 signals replicated at a rate that is substantially higher than those found in these simulations.
+These simulations were designed to be as favorable as possible to generate false positive interaction terms.
+Analysing less extreme scenarios (Methods) gave less striking replication rates.
+It is unclear why the H2014 signals replicated at a rate that is higher than those found in these simulations.
 One possibility is that there is a mixture of false positives and true epistatic effects amongst those discovered in Hemani et al 2014.
+Further simulations in which the scenarios incorporating more loci (Methods) resulted in lower experiment wide replication rates.
+(Figure 6)

-Measurement error in the causal additive
+Measurement error in the cis additive causal variant

 We then asked whether it is possible to avoid the inflation that we see in interaction tests.
 An intuitive approach would be to use a two-stage strategy, where first the additive effects are fine-mapped for the phenotype, and second the interaction search is performed with the fine-mapped variants included as covariates in the model.
 In the previous simulations, however, we observed that even when there are very small additive effects it is possible to find false positive interaction test statistics.
 This implies that if there is incomplete tagging of the additive effects by the fine-mapping strategy, we would fail to completely protect against inflated test statistics.
 This is confirmed through a basic simulation showing that interaction test statistic inflation occurs when the causal variant is included in the linear model, but there is measurement error of the causal variant (Figure 7).